How to Help Your Molting Chickens

 Try not to stress your molting chickens.
 Stress can make the molting process longer for your chickens.
 Now is NOT the time to move them to a new home or introduce other chickens into the existing flock.

 Occasionally, you may have a chicken or two that decides to molt in the dead of winter.
-To help them with their new feather growth, be sure that the coop is draft-free (but still well-ventilated) so they have a place to stay warm.
+To help them with their new feather growth during the cold weather, be sure that the coop is draft-free (but still well-ventilated) so they have a place to stay warm.

 But please don’t put a chicken sweater on the poor thing.
 Growing new feathers is a painful process, and you will just be inflicting more pain by attempting to put a sweater on your molting chicken.

 So if you need to cull some chickens, watching how long they take to molt is a pretty good indicator of how well they lay.
-Slower molting chickens tend to lay fewer eggs, so those can be the ones to remove from the flock.
+Slower molting chickens tend to lay fewer eggs, while good layers usually molt quickly.
+This can help you decide which ones to remove from the flock.

 Once Your Chickens Have Finished Their Molt

 And once the majority of the flock is done, you definitely want to return to their regular feed (as opposed to a high protein one).
-Too much protein in a chicken’s diet isn’t good for them in the long term.
+Too long on a high protein diet isn’t good for your chickens in the long term.

-So with a little extra care, your chickens should be able to get through their molt just fine.
-Before long, you’ll realize your flock looks a whole lot prettier with their shiny new feathers.
+Remember, molting is a normal process.
+So with a little extra care and ensuring your chickens’ diet has enough protein, your flock should be able to get through their molt just fine.
+Before long, you’ll realize your flock has beautiful new plumage and looks a whole lot better with new feathers.